Working in partnership

 The key person will regularly meet with you to discuss your child’s progress.
-Written assessment records will be maintained, which you will be able to access.
+We keep records of children’s progress, we use an easy to use online learning journey called Tapestry to record and track children’s progress, which you will be able to access.
 You will also be able to contribute to learning journals on a regular basis.

 We ask you to share your observations of your children while they are at home, so that planning for their interests becomes a two-way process.

 Your child’s key person will oversee the settling-in process, and for young babies will, as much as possible, undertake the feeding and changing of your baby to ensure continuity of care in the initial stage.

 However, a key person will not have sole responsibility for caring for your child within the nursery and will support your child to form warm, caring attachments with all members of staff and other children.

 As well as being able to track their children’s progress on Tapestry, parents have the option of attending progress feedback meetings at the nursery.
 These meetings are an opportunity for staff and parents to discuss children’s progress and individual needs, and agree the next steps in their learning.
 If parents would like to attend a meeting, we are flexible in organising days and times to suit their needs.